cadegore/cadegore/README.md

 # About Me

-I am Carter, currently a freshmen college student.
+I am Carter, currently a rising sophomore college student.
 I want to major in Computer Science.

 I am currently learning Python and JavaScript.